 The evolution of the American Indian Movement (AIM) as an organization of social protest, and the development of Native American radicalism.
 From the files of the FBI.
 An Archives Unbound database.
 Coverage: 1969-1979.

 A history database through music; formerly American Song.
-Streaming audio with songs by and about all Americans (immigrants, children, slaves, etc.), and about all aspects of the American experience (civil rights, political campaigns, the Revolutionary War, etc.).
+Streaming audio with songs by and about all Americans (immigrants, children, enslaved persons, etc.), and about all aspects of the American experience (civil rights, political campaigns, the Revolutionary War, etc.).
 Coverage: Precolonial period-present.

 Biographical articles of men and women who helped shape the nation.
 All eras and walks of life.
 Coverage: varies.

 This database contains periodicals published between 1740 and 1940, including special interest and general magazines, literary and professional journals, children's and women's magazines and many other historically-significant periodicals.

 Complete poems, including any accompanying text (dedications, notes, etc.) written by the poet.
 Coverage: 1600-1900.